 Advice from Erika Lynn

 Take tests!
 When responding to a job, give examples of previous work and directly respond to the clients needs.
 Avoid copying and pasting the same response to several clients.
 Make it personal and make it count!
 Also grab a few short, one-time jobs to get your rating up.
 Good luck!
-I love oDesk, and I wouldn’t work anywhere else!
+I love Upwork, and I wouldn’t work anywhere else!

 Advice from Ray Ian

 The one mistake that I see most people make is that they try to sell themselves too much, especially in their cover letters.
 Some clients could care less about what you can do if you don’t have any proof of your skills.
 It is best to be honest with what you put in your profile and go into as much detail as possible about your experience.
-It also helps to have high scores (Top 10% or Top 20%) on oDesk tests.
+It also helps to have high scores (Top 10% or Top 20%) on Upwork tests.
 As much as the cover letter helps, your profile is the kicker if you want to land that first job.
 I also suggest applying for a long-term hourly jobs because you will learn much on the job and it looks better on your employment history.

 Advice from Godo Ordon Tan